Iroquois-class destroyer: Alterations to initial design

 The displacement of the ships increased to 5100 LT at deep load after all the changes.
-The propulsion was overhauled also, with two GM Allison 570KF cruising turbines being installed in place of the Pratt & Whitney models which created 12800 shp.
+The propulsion was overhauled also, with two GM Allison 570-KF cruising turbines being installed in place of the Pratt & Whitney FT12AH3 models which created 12800 shp.
 The funnels were reconstructed replacing the twin outward-angled funnels with one large square funnel.
 This required the two uptakes being brought together and encased in a forced-air cooling system.
 This was done to reduce the infrared signature.

 As part of the TRUMP refit, the entire armament was overhauled.
 The OTO Melara 5-inch gun was removed and replaced by a 29-cell Mk 41 vertical launch system (VLS) for the SM-2 Block 2 surface-to-air missile.
 The Mk 41 VLS system was placed in the reconstructed forecastle deck.
 In 'B' position an OTO Melara 76 mm Super Rapid gun was installed in the space vacated by the removal of the Sea Sparrow launchers.
 A Mk 15 Phalanx CIWS was placed abaft the remodeled funnel.
 The ships also received new radar and sonar, with new shield decoy launchers, the SLQ-504 Canadian Electronic Warfare System (CANEWS) and ULQ-6 electronic countermeasures.